gemhunter/gemhunter/README.md

 To run the compiler, use the following command: bin/parser.py test/nameOfTestFile

-This generates a dot file in root folder of the same name os input file To make a pdf run ./scripts/makepdf nameOfDotFile
+This generates a dot file in root folder of the same name of input file To make a pdf run ./scripts/makepdf nameOfDotFile

 We do not provide a makefile since running python is too easy.